Shia LaBeouf (song): Music video

 On October 21, 2014, Cantor released a music video for an extended version of "Shia LaBeouf", in which he and an ensemble of artists perform the song on stage.
 LaBeouf makes a cameo at the end as the only audience member, and gives them a standing ovation.

 Production

-Having worked with him previously, Cantor first approached cinematographer Scott Uhlfelder in April 2014 about making a "Shia LaBeouf" music video.
+Having worked with him previously, Cantor first approached cinematographer Scott Uhfelder in April 2014 about making a "Shia LaBeouf" music video.
 The two of them developed the idea of "doing a classical orchestral performance that would constantly grow as the song progressed."
 Uhlfelder served as the video's director and cinematographer.
 The stage performance took four months to plan.

 For the expanded version of the song, Greg Nicolett wrote the symphonic arrangement.
 He convinced Cantor to reduce a planned 50-piece orchestra to a string quartet not only for reduced costs, but the latter would increase the pretentiousness and therefore the absurdity in comparison to the subject matter.